dyorg/slim-token-authentication/README.md

 ]));
 ```

-### attribute
+### Attribute

-By default, middleware not tries to find token on authorization attribute of route.
+By default, middleware not tries to find token `authorization` attribute of route.
-To enable authentication via attribute you must setting a name for attribute on attribute option.
+To enable authentication via attribute you must setting a name for attribute on `attribute` option.

 ```php
 ...